Sick4n/Designium-Solutions/README.md

 * I tested so the site & pages are working on diffrent browsers.
 Opera, Firefox, Chrome & DuckDuckGo.
 * And I can also confirm that the site is responsive on all standard screen sizes using DEVTOOLS DEVICE TOOLBAR.
-* The navigation and the meny is all readable with the white structure and black / green text makes it all easy to understand.
+* The navigation and the meny is all readable with the white structure and black / blue text makes it all easy to understand.
 * I have confirmed that the sites form working, only email is accepting.

 # Bugs